 Some people look at an 8 ounce glass of water that has 4 ounces of water in it and see it as half full.
 Other people look at the same glass of water and see it as half empty.
 On any given day, which type of person do you choose to be?

 The answer to this question has a profound influence on how much meaning and joy you find in your life, and how well you can use that meaning and joy to balance out and deal with life’s inevitable aggravations and disappointments.

-As I write this on Thanksgiving day in the United States, I am reminded of the commandment given to us in Psalm 118: This is the day the Lord has made; let us be glad and rejoice in it.
+The crucial importance of gratitude is implicit in the commandment given to us in Psalm 118: This is the day the Lord has made; let us be glad and rejoice in it.